Newton-Fitness/main/README.md

 ## Future work:
 Realtime Deployment in cloud architecture using google server and ios app.
-(Work on Progress) one could also do PCA or feature engineering or reduce the model weight/optimize the model using the [Notebook](https://github.com/Newton-Fitness/main/blob/master/newton-fitness-watch.ipynb)
+(Work on Progress) one could also do PCA or feature engineering or reduce the model weight/optimize the model using the [Notebook](https://github.com/Newton-Fitness/main/blob/master/newton-fitness-watch.ipynb) as starting base.

 Enjoy and develop further
 Happy coding :)